University Clinical Aptitude Test (UCAT)

 Use of the UCAT

-Applicants will firstly be ranked according to their overall UCAT score, and then the Academic Lead for Admissions may also assess the applications by taking into account other information.
+Applicants will firstly be ranked according to their overall UCAT score, and then the Academic Lead for Admissions may also assess the applications by taking into account individual sub-test scores.

-Please note that we do not consider applicants who achieve band 4 in the Situational Judgement Test (SJT) element of the UCAT.
-Applicants with a SJT band 3 are welcome to apply.
-However, we will prioritise applicants who are in bands 1 and 2.
+Please note that we do not consider applicants who achieve band 3 or 4 in the Situational Judgement Test (SJT) element of the UCAT.